TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-This example demonstrates the problem with <span id='fixed-height'>static heights.</span> On a full-sized screen the text would fit inside the pink box just fine, but here on this cramped embed, it overflows!
+This example shown below demonstrates the problem with <span id='fixed-height'>static heights.</span> On a full-sized screen the text would fit inside the pink box just fine, but here on this cramped embed, it overflows!
 What we want here is for the div to be `300px` in most cases, but to grow instead of causing an overflow when the text gets cramped.
 In this case changing `height: 300px` to `min-height: 300px` will fix the issue.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="qBjxVYg" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/TheOdinProjectExamples/pen/qBjxVYg">